CONVENTIONAL MEDICINE:

 In Practice:

 1. You are the patient.
-You are expected to wait in the medical profesionals' decisions for what to do with your health.
+You are expected to wait in the medical profesionals' options, if not decisions, for what to do with your health

-2. As the patient, you are not expected to challenge any medical input, for which the professionals' view is always considered superior to yours, because our society doesn't tolerate non-medical people challenging medical people on medical issues.
+2. As the patient, you are not expected to challenge the diagnosis, prognosis, or treatment rationale, for which the professionals' view is always considered superior to yours, because our society doesn't tolerate non-medical people challenging medical people on medical issues.

-6. You're not allowed to see your own chart.
+8. You're usually not allowed to see your own chart or have a copy of it.

-7. Your physician writes your chart, not you.
-The physician decides what parts of the interaction were worth writing down.
+9. Your physician writes your chart, not you.
+The physician decides what parts of the conversation and interaction were worth writing down.
+That gives them a tremendous legal advanage if the interaction is to be scrutinzied later for what was said.

 The Cruelty of the Medical Profession